LinkedIn Guide

 In my opinion, this is the best way to increase brand awareness and reachability.

-How to Edit/delete a LinkedIn Business Page
+How to edit/delete a LinkedIn company page

 As I've already explained, you must keep your company page info up-to-date.